Indianapolis 500: "Double Duty"

-From 1994 to 2014, several NASCAR drivers were able to compete in both the Indy 500 and the Coca-Cola 600 at Charlotte on the same day.
 Since 1993, the Coca-Cola 600 has been scheduled in the evening the same day as the Indy 500.
+Hence, several NASCAR drivers have been able to compete in both the Indy 500 and the Coca-Cola 600 at Charlotte on the same day.
 The effort has been known as "Double Duty".

 After the Indy 500, drivers would catch a helicopter directly from the Speedway to Indianapolis International Airport.
 From there they would fly to Concord Regional Airport, and ride a helicopter to the NASCAR race.
-John Andretti, Tony Stewart, and Robby Gordon attempted the feat, with Kyle Larson being the latest in 2024 and 2025.
+John Andretti, Tony Stewart, Robby Gordon, Kyle Larson, and Katherine Legge attempted the feat, with Katherine Legge being the latest in 2026.
 In 2001, Tony Stewart became the first and to date only driver to complete the full race distance (1,100 miles) in both races on the same day.

 For 2005, the start of Indianapolis was pushed back to 1 p.m.
 EDT to improve television ratings.
 This significantly closed the window for a driver to be able to race both events on the same day.
 (The race's original starting time had been set at 11 a.m.
 EST to 12 noon EDT—because in 1911, race promoters estimated it would take six hours to complete the event, and they did not want the race to finish too close to dinnertime.
 Nowadays, the race is routinely completed in under three-and-a-half hours.)

 Two drivers, Mario Andretti and A. J. Foyt, have won the Indianapolis 500 and the Daytona 500.
 Foyt also won the 24 Hours of Daytona and 12 Hours of Sebring, America's premier endurance races, as well as the 24 Hours of Le Mans.
 Foyt won Le Mans in 1967, about one month after winning his third Indy 500.
 Andretti won the Formula One World Championship and is a three-time Sebring winner (he also won the 6-hour version of Daytona).
 Indianapolis 500 winner Johnny Rutherford once won one of the Daytona 500 qualifying races.
 In 2010, Chip Ganassi became the first car owner to win the Daytona and Indianapolis 500s in the same year, with Jamie McMurray winning the Daytona 500 and Dario Franchitti winning the Indianapolis 500.